HDFGroup/vol-log-based/doc/design_log_base_vol.md

 the traditional HDF5 canonical layout.
 Such conversion is usually carried out by an off-line utility program.

+#### 3.2.1.
+Proposed change to metadata table - caching the metadata
+An alternate approach is to organize the metadata only in memory.
+The metadata in the file is unorganized (unsorted), and there is no look-up table for the starting offsets of datasets in the metadata table.
+When a file is opened, we read and cache all metadata entries in the memory.
+Then, we can organize the metadata using whatever data structure we like.
+A straightforward data structure is to organize the metadata entries into bins.
+Each bin contains entries related to a dataset.
+It achieves the same effect as in our original design.
+We can also utilize more complex data structures, such as R-tree, to improve read performance.

+On every flush, we use MPI_Allgather to distribute new metadata to every process.
+Each process individually updates its own in-memory data structure with incoming change.
+When the file is close, the structured metadata is flattened and written to the metadata dataset.

 ### 4. APIs Implemented in the Log-based Virtual Object Driver
 This section describes the APIs to be implemented by the log-based driver, including file open and close, dataset open, create, read, write, and close.